dan-carroll/html-games/README.md

-# html-games
+# HTML Games (with JavaScript)
 Games are a fun way to spend your time.
 They can be relaxing or exciting, even educational.
 Some are quite challenging and can be great problem-solving mental exercises.
 So, however you enjoy your games, creating and playing your own creations can be a great way to learn programming techniques.

-## A good way to "play" with some HTML and possibly enhance your (my) skill set.
+## A good way to "play" with some HTML JavaScript, and possibly enhance your (my) skill set.

 - A simple [HTML Game Example](https://www.w3schools.com/graphics/game_intro.asp) from [W3 Schools](https://www.w3schools.com/default.asp).
 - [Game Canvas](https://www.w3schools.com/graphics/game_canvas.asp): Learn to use the HTML Canvas.
 It is great playing surface for games, but can be used for so much more.
 What can you do with it?